MichaelViuff/SDJ2/07 Assignment 1/README.md

  - You must use threads for the simulation and still be able to manually use the system (in the GUI)

 ## Deadline
 See Itslearning.

 ## Format
-It is ok to work in groups, but you have to hand individually - in a single zip-file with
+It is ok to work in groups, but you have to hand individually.
+Hand in everything in a single zip-file with:

-1)	Class diagram
+1)	UML Class Diagram
-2)	State machine diagram
+2)	State Machine Diagram
-3)	Source code for all Java classes, and
+3)	Source code for all classes
-4)	Related resources like FXML files, and if used, external jar files
+4)	Related resources like `.FXML` files, and if used, external `.jar` files

 ## Evaluation
 Your hand-in will be registered and counts for one of the exam requirements.
-No feedback will be given.